 The German Brother/Son/Uncle to first seed our New World became my Great Uncle -- though he never lived to know it.
 I don't know if he ever read Mark Twain.
 His name was Wilhelm Stadacher and when he arrived on that first trip he secured land along the Cache River, on the opposite bank of a sawmill.

-The next century saw that sawmill’s office become a roadhouse nightclub named Porky's, and owned by my Father and Mother.
-My Mother was nicknamed "Mac."
+The next century saw that sawmill’s office become the roadhouse nightclub named Porky's owned by my Father and Mother.
+My Mother was always called, "Mac."

-"The hard road," U. S. Highway-51, was laid down in front of Porky's, and the Cache River continued flowing in back -- with growing insignificance.
+"The hard road," U. S. Highway-51, was laid down in front of Porky's, and the Cache River continued flowing in back, but with growing insignificance.
 My Great Uncle never knew any of this.